 I have two adult children, Steve a Nashville firefighter, and Amy, real estate financing.
 We have three grand children ranging in age from 12 years to 22 years.

-I ride a 2004 Harley-Davidson Road King police commerative edition (what else).
+I ride a 2014 Harley-Davidson Electraglide.
 I love riding and eating; do far to much of one and nowhere near enough of the other.

 If MREP or I can be of assistance, send me an email.